Italy in March: weather, best destinations and tips. All you need to know for a perfect trip [Updated for 2026]

 Please note: this post contains affiliate links.
 Should you make a purchase, we might make a small commission.

-- Recommended places to visit in Italy in March
+- The best places to visit in Italy in March

 - March in Italy with kids

-- What to book in advance for March in Italy
+- What to book in advance for spending March in Italy

 The weather in Italy in March: what to expect